Piano roll Menu

 - Invert selection (Shift+I) - Notes that were selected will be deselected and notes that were deselected will be selected.

-- Selection time around selection (Ctrl+Enter) - Selects the time-line range occupied by the notes selected in the Piano roll.
+- Selection time around selection (Ctrl+Enter) - Sets the time-line selection to match the length of the currently selected notes.

 - Select previous time (Ctrl+Left arrow) - Shifts a selection made by Ctrl+Left-click and swiping the time-bar, by its own width to the left.